OmniLayer/spec/README.md

 #### Cancel a Transaction Type 21 Coin Sell Order

-An offer to sell coins can be canceled by using Action = 3 (Cancel) until the order has been fully matched.
+An offer to sell coins can be canceled by using Action = 3 (Cancel) before the order has been fully matched.
 When a sell order is canceled, the associated coins are no longer reserved.
 Attempts to cancel a sell order that is not active for any reason must be invalidated.

 When canceling a sell order, the values in the following fields are not tested for validity:
 * Amount for sale